fAtsteD/reporting/README.md

 ## How it works

-Program find tasks and their project.
-Task without project get in default project.
+Program find tasks, their type and project.
+Task without project or type get in default name.

 Some tasks like lunch can be ommitted.
 For that purpose they have to be in the config file in ommit array.
 Task that has to be ommitted can be anything and have any symbols like another.